When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?: Introduction

 \subsection{Acknowledgements}

-The first author is supported by JSPS Kakenhi Grant Number JP19K-03424.
-The second author is supported by the Dutch Research Council (NWO) through grant VI.Veni.192.038.
-The third author is partially supported by the MoST grant 109-2115-M-001-002-MY3.
+The first author is supported by JSPS Kakenhi Grants JP19K03424 and JP20H00115.
+The second author is supported by the Dutch Research Council (NWO) through grants VI.Veni.192.038 and VI.Vidi.223.028.
+The third author is partially supported by the MoST grant 109-2115-M-001-002-MY3 and Academia Sinica grant AS-IA-112-M01.
+We thank Brendan Hassett and Akio Tamagawa for helpful discussions.
+The authors thank the referees for their careful reading and helpful comments that have improved the manuscript significantly.